wcjohnson/lightscript-eslint/README.md

     $ (npm bin)/eslint --ext .js,.lsc src/
     ```

-`@lightscript/eslint-plugin` is fully compatible with all other ESLint plugins and can lint JavaScript as well as LightScript code.
+`@lightscript/eslint-plugin` is compatible with most other ESLint plugins and can lint JavaScript as well as LightScript code.

 ## The Details